Asian stocks mixed after Wall Street gains | Taiwan News

-BEIJING (AP) — Asian stock markets were mixed Monday after a Japanese manufacturing indicator showed conditions improving, a glimmer of upbeat news for Prime Minister Shinzo Abe after a resounding defeat of his ruling Liberal Democratic Party in Tokyo municipal elections on Sunday.
+BEIJING (AP) — Asian stock markets were mixed Monday after a surveyed showed Japan's manufacturing outlook improving and Prime Minister Shinzo Abe's party was defeated in Tokyo municipal elections.

 JAPANESE MANUFACTURING: The central bank's Tankan survey of large manufacturers found they believe business conditions are improving and plan to increase investment as export demand recovers.
 A separate survey of factory purchasing managers also indicated the outlook improved in June for the 10th straight month.
 Stronger demand from China and other Asian markets is driving a recovery but forecasts suggest conditions will deteriorate.